 It was great to work with Kristen, and I’m also a big fan of other projects she’s done.
 Among other things, she’s co-host of the hilarious, thought-provoking podcast By the Book, and she was co-host of the pop-up podcast When Meghan Met Harry, and she’ll be co-host of the forthcoming show We Love You (And So Can You).

-She's won multiple awards, served as producer on many others shows, and is former director of nonfiction programming for Slate’s sister company, Panoply.
+She’s won multiple awards, served as producer on many other shows, and is the former director of nonfiction programming for Slate’s sister company, Panoply.

 So she’s exactly the right person to write the book that she just put out into the world: So You Want to Start a Podcast: Finding Your Voice, Telling Your Story, and Building a Community That Will Listen, which Publishers Weekly called “invaluable.”
 She’s got the chops to help you start your podcast!